-- the parent of the child so they can enroll the child at another education and care Service or - the Approved Provider or Nominated Supervisor of another Service at which the child may enrol.
+- the parent of the child so they can enrol the child at another education and care service or - the Approved Provider or Nominated Supervisor of another Service at which the child may enrol.

 The Immunisation Register must be made available for inspection by the Medical Officer of Health of the local Public Health Unit.
 The Medical Officer of Health may direct that non-immunised child be excluded from the centre for the duration of the outbreak.
-Any such directive must be complied with by all educators, children, families and visitors.
+Any such directive must be complied with by all educators, children, families, and visitors.

-Immunisation Related Payments for Parents - Child Care Subsidy Payments
+Immunisation Related Payments for Parents - Child Care Subsidy

-The benefit applies Child Care Subsidy Payments apply to children who are fully immunised or have an approved exemption from immunisation.
+Child Care Subsidy Payments apply to children who are fully immunised or have an approved exemption from immunisation.
 This initiative ensures parents are reminded of the importance of immunising their children at each of the milestones.
-For parents to receive Child Care Subsidy Payments without their child being fully immunised their doctor or immunisation provider needs to certify that the child:
+For parents to receive subsidy payments without their child being fully immunised their doctor or immunisation provider needs to certify that the child:

-- is on a catch-up immunisation schedule or; - has an approved exemption from the immunisation requirements, and an approved medical reason with relevant documentation
+- is on a catch-up immunisation schedule or - has an approved exemption from the immunisation requirements are those with an approved, medical reason and have relevant documentation, the AIR Immunisation Medical Exemption form.

-Information on how a child's immunisation status affects payments made to a family, and more information on exemptions is available on the following website: http://www.medicareaustralia.gov.au/public/services/acir/family-assist.jsp#N10059
+Information on how a child's immunisation status affects payments made to a family, and more information on exemptions is available here